mdn/content/files/en-us/web/api/shared_storage_api/index.md

 ### Reading and processing data from shared storage

-As mentioned above, to extract useful results from a shared storage worklet you need to use an **output gate**.
-In this example, we'll use the URL Selection output gate to read the user's experiment group and then load a URL in a fenced frame based on their group.
+As mentioned above, to extract useful results from a shared storage worklet, you need to use an **output gate**.
+In this example, we'll use the [URL Selection output gate](#url_selection) to read the user's experiment group and then display a URL in a fenced frame based on their group.

 To use the output gate, you need to:

-- Define an operation in a worklet module script to handle choosing the URL, and register it.
+1. Define an operation in a worklet module script to handle choosing the URL, and register it.
-- Add the module to your shared storage worklet.
+2. Add the module to your shared storage worklet.
-- Choose the URL using the worklet operation and load it in a fenced frame.
+3. Choose the URL using the worklet operation and load it in a fenced frame.

 Below we'll look at these steps one by one.

 #### Define an operation in a worklet module

-The URL will be chosen based on the experiment group stored in shared storage.
-To retrieve this value and choose a URL based on it, we need to define an operation in a {{domxref("SharedStorageWorklet")}} context — it must be inside a worklet to keep the raw data hidden from other contexts and therefore preserve privacy.
+The URL selection is based on the experiment group stored in shared storage.
+To retrieve this value and choose a URL based on it, we need to define an operation in a {{domxref("SharedStorageWorklet")}} context.
+This ensures the raw data is hidden from other contexts, thereby preserving privacy.

 The URL Selection operation is a JavaScript class that must follow the rules below (these rules vary for each output gate, depending on their intended use case):